-In May 27, 2008 a London based newspaper, The Telegraph, announced that a set of three sketches by Goya were found after being lost for over 130 years.
+On May 27, 2008 a London-based newspaper, The Telegraph, announced that a set of three sketches by Goya were found after being lost for over 130 years.
 The sketches were last recorded at an 1877 auction in Paris.
 These Goya works were presumed lost when they came to light recently in a private Swiss collection.
 They are from Goya's private albums and were split up after his death.

 1.Down They Come (also called Witches and Woman)

 2.The Constable Lampinos Stitched Inside a Dead Horse